mttschltz/kittythinks/content/the-ming-dynasty-the-american-problem.md

 Within five years, the Mongol rule was over.

 Zhu's ambition was the restructuring of China, and he started with revitalising the agricultural landscape.
-Countless trees were planted (estimations say 1 billion mulberry trees, orchards and trees for shipbuilding in just 20 years), arable land cultivated and suplied with water and the income from grain tripled.
+Countless trees were planted (estimations say 1 billion mulberry trees, orchards and trees for shipbuilding in just 20 years), arable land cultivated and supplied with water, and the income from grain tripled.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_